Introducing Francine Kaufman: Newest Member of Science Advisory Council

 I think it’s great.
 Obviously, there are a lot of scientific interests.
 There are a lot of industry interests.
 I think there is a lot of interest from those with diabetes and their family members to continue to advance therapy.
 And so in that kind of milieu, there are more and more people entering the field, which helps everybody.
 It keeps everybody on their toes, gets the best product out there, and it’s just been exciting to see that explosion.
-When I started my career, there were one or two insulin syringe makers and two or three insulin companies, and there weren’t even BG meters.
+When I started my career, there were one or two insulin syringe makers and two or three insulin companies, and there weren’t even blood glucose meters.
 Now there’s been a proliferation from pens to pumps to sensors.
 All that is pretty amazing and serves to benefit people with diabetes.

-Tell me about the work that you’ve done abroad — Why is global access to diabetes medication and technology important?
+Tell me about the work that you’ve done abroad—why is global access to diabetes medication and technology important?

 I was privileged to be at Children’s Hospital Los Angeles where we focused externally very early on.
 My first trip to do education and training in a low-resource country was to Mongolia in the 90s.
 It was an interesting experience to be able to see what the past was and how privileged and fortunate we are in the developing world to have so many advances that seem like a remote dream in other parts of the world.

 I think that really started my interest.
 I went to China and Ecuador with my husband, Neal.
 We went to Ecuador originally with AYUDA to help them with their first camp, and from there we just got more and more committed.
-We worked for years in Haiti — where we provided education to the healthcare providers, nurses, dietitians, community health workers, and some of the lay public.
+We worked for years in Haiti—where we provided education to the healthcare providers, nurses, dietitians, community health workers, and some of the lay public.
 We had a camp there for children with diabetes for a number of years.

-This last year we went to Ethiopia with Life For a Child with Graham Ogle.
-We went to help train Health Care Providers for Life For a Child and the clinics that follow children in the program.
+This last year we went to Ethiopia with Life for a Child with Graham Ogle.
+We went to help train health care providers for Life for a Child and the clinics that follow children in the program.
 The goal of Life for a Child is to bring life-saving therapy to children in low-resource countries where it is very difficult to get access to supplies and care.

 How has the global diabetes community evolved from the time when you began practicing?

 There was always the International Diabetes Federation.
 The American Diabetes Association, which I was fortunate enough to be president of in 2003, also had an external focus.
-I got to go to India to a large joint ADA – India Diabetes Association effort on training and educating care providers.
+I got to go to India to a large joint ADA—India Diabetes Association effort on training and educating care providers.
 There is Insulin For Life, particularly Insulin For Life USA, which is run by the Atkinsons, Carole Atkinson in Gainesville, where they’re gathering supplies and being a supplier for many low-resource countries, as well as disasters when they occur.
 Insulin for Life brings together the diabetes community, and of course they’re working with JDRF and the ADA, and some of the federal agencies to be sure that these supplies can get where they’re needed.

-Life For a Child, perhaps one of the most amazing programs, is now supporting over 18,000 young people in low resource countries across the globe.
-Most of the children that I’ve been involved with over the years have been in the Life For a Child program.
-So that’s the most amazing program and of course supporting them enables children to stay alive with Type 1 diabetes.
+Life for a Child, perhaps one of the most amazing programs, is now supporting over 18,000 young people in low-resource countries across the globe.
+Most of the children that I’ve been involved with over the years have been in the Life for a Child program.
+So that’s the most amazing program, and of course supporting them enables children to stay alive with type 1 diabetes.
 There really is a lot of international collaboration and a lot of international focus.
 However, we are lucky if we can just get the basics to developing countries, and right now it is only a dream that we can one day get them the advances that are available in the developed world.

 Can you talk about the importance of representation in the diabetes landscape?